IMMEDIATE ACTION NEEDED!

 Write a letter to your MP

-Yes that means some extra effort and the stamp, but it works better than an email that gets a routine robo-answer and is instantly forgotten.
+Yes that means some extra effort and a stamp, but it works better than an email that gets a routine robo-answer and is instantly forgotten.

-Here is some excellent advice on how to do that from Professor Stephen Whittle.
-And he knows a thing or two about this, having campaigned for our community decades.
+Here is some updated and excellent advice on how to do that from Professor Stephen Whittle, one of TransLucent’s directors.
+He knows a thing or two about this, having campaigned for our community decades.

 Truth • Clarity • Justice